TomLeeLive/SpeckleServer/README.md

 postgres                             14.5-alpine   aac01494762a   7 weeks ago     216MB

-# folder must be created in same directory
+# these must be created in same directory

 minio-data